chabucher/CPSC_351_Assignment1/README.md

 # CPSC_351_Assignment1
+# Charles Bucher

-To build, simply run `make all`
+# To build, simply run: make all

-Hopefully you like me code!

-Charles Bucher